 Skip to the content.

 With Open Science practices, you can make your entire research workflow transparent and traceable.
 In this way, you not only help other researchers and interested people from society to understand your research, but also help your future self to understand your data and analyses at a later point in time, to reuse them and actually make them reproducible.
+So there are many more or less selfish [1] reasons for reproducibility.

-Open data and materials are becoming more and more important, not only for journals, but also for research funders like the DFG, BMBF or EU.
+Open data and materials are becoming more and more important, not only for journals, but also for research funders like the DFG [2], BMBF [3] or EU [4].

 Open_Access_Impact